UX Case Study: Modular Content System

 Use our existing content as much as possible

-Element breakdown of two pre-existing instructions.
+Element breakdown of pre-project content.

 If you look closely our examples above, you might notice that although the instructions look very different from each other, they mostly agreed on what goals to accomplish.
 In the case of access reviews for example, all frameworks required that you: